Middle School Math Enrichment Ideas

 It can be challenging to find quality middle school math enrichment ideas.
 These activities contribute so much to your math classes that taking the time to find and use them is a wonderful way to make your classes that much better.
 To help you get started incorporating enrichment ideas into your curriculum, I have compiled a list of ideas and quality resources in this blog post.

 Some great middle school math enrichment ideas are Fermi problems.
 If you are unfamiliar with the concept, a Fermi problem is a way to make rough but reasonable estimates about things we do not have complete information about and often when the actual answer is unknowable or unmeasurable.
-It might be as simple as how many grains of rice are in a 25-pound bag or as complex as how much does the temperature of a river rise because of the friction of going over a dam.
+It might be as simple as how many grains of rice are in a 25-pound bag or as complex as how much the temperature of a river rises because of the friction of going over a dam.

 Another great way to incorporate middle school math enrichment ideas into your curriculum is by asking students to think outside of the box as they demonstrate competency of a previously taught topic or skill.
 One way to do this is to use the RAFT technique.
 This writing technique asks students to take on an imaginary role and explain or demonstrate a given topic from that role’s point of view.